 \end{enumerate} \end{corollary}

 \begin{proof}[Proof of Theorem \ref{TitsIET}] Let us denote by $D$ the union of the discontinuity points of all the elements of $G$.
 The set $D$ is countable, and $G$ acts continuously on $I\backslash D$.
-We are going to blow up all the points of $D$ in non trivial intervals, so that $I\backslash D$ becomes a closed set where $G$ acts continuously.
+We are going to blow up all the points of $D$ in non trivial intervals, so that $I\backslash D$ becomes a closed set on which $G$ acts continuously.
 To do it rigourously, we take a continuous increasing function $f:I=[a,b]\to J=[c,d]$ whose set of discontinuity points is exactly $D$.
-Such a function exists because $D$ is countable (take for exemple the repartion function of $\nu=\lambda+\sum_{c\in D} \alpha_c \delta_c$ where $\lambda$ is the Lebesgue measure and $(\alpha_c)_{c\in D}$ a summable family of positive real numbers).
+Such a function exists because $D$ is countable (take for exemple the repartition function of $\nu=\lambda+\sum_{c\in D} \alpha_c \delta_c$ where $\lambda$ is the Lebesgue measure and $(\alpha_c)_{c\in D}$ a summable family of positive real numbers).
 Then $f$ is an increasing homeomorphism of $I\backslash D$ onto $Y=f(I\backslash D)$.
-Note that the boundary of $Y$ are the points $f(c^-),f(c^+)$ for $c$ in $D$, so in particular they ar either isolated on the left or on the right.
+Note that the boundary of $Y$ are the points $f(c^-),f(c^+)$ for $c$ in $D$, so in particular they are either isolated from the left or from the right.
 Then, for any $g$ in $G$, $fgf^{-1}$ is a locally monotonic homeomorphism of $Y$ which can be continuously extended to a homeomomorphism $\hat{g}$ of $K=\overline{Y}$.\\

 Now we apply Theorem \ref{Tits} to the action on $K$ of the group $\hat{G}=\{\hat{g},g\in G\}$.
-Three cases can occur:
+Three cases can occur.

 \begin{enumerate} \item If $\hat{G}$ contains a non trivial free group, so does $G$. \item If $\hat{G}$ preserves a probability measure $\mu$ on $K$ without atoms, then $\mu$ is actually a probabilty measure on $Y$, and $G$ preserves the probabilty measure $\nu=f^{-1}_*\mu$. \item If $\hat{G}$ preserves a probability measure $\mu$ on $K$ with at least an atom at a point $p$, then $\{x\in K| \mu(\{x\})=\mu(\{p\})\}$ is a nonempty finite subset which is invariant under the action of $\hat{G}$, so the orbit of $x$ under $\hat{G}$ is finite.
 If $x$ is of the form $f(c^-)$ for some $c$ in $D$, then $G$ has a finite left orbit, if it is of the form $f(c^+)$ then $G$ has a finite right orbit, and if not then $G$ has a finite (standard) orbit.
 In any case $G$ preserves a probability measure in the sense of Definition \ref{GIETmeasure}. \end{enumerate}